5 Small Cap ETFs to Keep an Eye on This Year

 - iShares Morningstar Small-Cap Growth ETF (NYSE: ISCG)

 If you’re looking to maximize your capital gains, these ETFs are very promising.
 Let’s take a look at each one in more detail…

 Vanguard Small-Cap ETF

 Expense Ratio: 0.05%

-The Vanguard Small-Cap ETF seeks to track the performance of the CRSP US Small Cap Index.
-This fund allows you to invest in over 1,400 stocks of small cap companies.
-It’s a huge basket of stocks from different industries to help minimize risk.
+The Vanguard Small-Cap ETF seeks to track the performance of the Center for Research in Security Prices (CRSP) U.S. Small Cap Index.
+This fund allows you to invest in more than 1,400 small cap companies.
+It’s a huge basket of stocks from different industries, which helps to minimize risk.